BACH

 A VG-Scienta hemispherical electron analyzer (CNR) has been installed in mid December 2011 on the branch A, replacing the VSW 150 mm analyser (Elettra - Sincrotrone Trieste S.C.p.A.).
 This instrument offers the possibility to perform angle-resolved photoemission (ARPES) with energy resolution better that 3 meV and angular resolution better than 0.1° and full control of the polarization in a wide photon energy range (from 35 to 1600 eV) for band mapping and surface structural studies.

-This instrument can be used to perform polarization and photon energy dependent ARPES from the Extreme UV to the Soft X ray range (35-1650eV).
 In particular RES SX ARPES can be performed for example at resonance of transition metals L23 edge. quick acquisition mode is available to perform Fast XPS/UPS/ARPES, e.g. during Temperature-programmed XPS or photo-induced or chemical reactions, with 320 msec total acquisition time per spectrum.
 The same instrument can be used to acquire Partial-Yield XAS (secondary or Auger electrons), together with the drain current from the sample (TEY).
 Gap-scan partial yield XAS is also possible.
 Resonant PhotoemissionEnergy-dependent Photoelectron Diffraction spectra, as well as high-resolution valence band maps along the vertical kz direction, are acquired in a fully automatized mode.

 Pump-Probe Time resolved XAS